gbrammer/grizli/grizli-for-dummies.rst

 `Grizli-Pipeline <https://github.com/gbrammer/grizli/blob/master/examples/Grizli-Pipeline.ipynb>`__
 notebook, you will find that you will have ``root_id.full.fits`` files in your ``root/Extractions/`` folder.
-These contain thumbnails of the direct images, emission line maps and associated contamination, weight1, PSFs and segmentation maps for the source in the field = ``root`` with Object ID = ``id``.
+These contain thumbnails of the direct images, emission line maps and associated contamination, weight [#]_ , PSFs and segmentation maps for the source in the field = ``root`` with Object ID = ``id``.
 These have been designed to work with `GALFIT <https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html>`__.